Bio-Core/PythonCodingStandards/README.md

 For access to the team repositories, please contact <zhibin.lu@uhnresearch.ca> or
 <richard.deborja@uhnresearch.ca>.

+### Git branch-merge-pr
+All code should be checked in.
+When developing code, ensure that you do not check-in code to `master` directly.
+Instead, `branch` code with a name based on the feature being added or bug fix being implemented.
+When the feature/fix is completed, submit a pull request (pr) into `master` and have it reviewed by a peer.

 ## Code Editors
 Although not strictly a requirement, it is highly recommended that one of the